melissagwolf/dynamic/README.md

 <!-- badges: end -->

-The goal of dynamic is to simulate model fit index cutoffs for latent variable models that are tailored to the user’s model statement, model type, and sample size.
+The goal of dynamic is to simulate fit index cutoffs for latent variable models that are tailored to the user’s model statement, model type, and sample size.

 This is the counterpart of the Shiny Application, [dynamicfit.app](https://dynamicfit.app/cfa).
 The Shiny app and the R package will give you the same results.
 If you are comfortable with R, consider using the package during high traffic times to reduce server